Great Oaks Recovery Center - Houston drug rehab - alcohol rehab center - texas addiction treatment facility - alcohol and drug detoxification

 In addition to PTSD, other physical and mental health conditions like chronic pain, traumatic brain injuries, sleep disorders, and depression can lead to co-occurring substance use disorders.
 The connection between veterans and depression is high.
 Studies conducted by the Veterans Administration estimate that 30% of all veterans visiting primary care clinics experience some form of depression.
 Studies also show that one out of every eight veterans meets the diagnostic criteria for major depression, requiring comprehensive treatment at a veterans mental health treatment program.4

-Substance Abuse in the Military
+Substance Use Disorders in the Military

-Prescription Drug Abuse in the Military
+Prescription Drug Misuse in the Military

 Many veterans have unique challenges related to chronic pain management.
 According to the National Institutes of Health, nearly two-thirds of veterans report experiencing chronic pain.
 Challenges related to pain management put veterans at a higher risk for opioid addiction and overdose.